 Minutes of Meetings

 Minutes should be taken at every meeting, preferably by a secretary.
 The subclause 14.1.2 states what minutes should include.
 What minutes should not be is a detailed, blow-by-blow inclusion of every speaker’s words.
 Many minutes are far too detailed, and in so being they are a deterrent to their usefulness to many readers (who simply won’t want to be bothered with trying to get through pages and pages of minutes).
-Minutes should also include a separate list of action items as assigned by the chair.
-The chair should use action items to make certain that the work is delegated among various committee members, relieving the burden on only a few committee members.
+Minutes should also include a separate list of action items as assigned by the Chair.
+The Chair should use action items to make certain that the work is delegated among various committee members, relieving the burden on only a few committee members.
 Placing a time deadline on action items is also useful, as it will help the committee members to prioritize this work.

 Prepare the minutes taking into account the following: